 The woodpecker and mangrove finches are classic examples of the first type.
 They use their slender beaks to hold twigs and cactus spines which they then skilfully employ to fish out larvae from inside tree cavities.
 In contrast, ground finches have large powerful beaks that look disproportionate to the rest of their body, but which are perfectly suited to crushing hard seeds on the ground.
 Ground finches also eat ticks which they remove from the skin of tortoises and iguanas.
 One sub-species, nicknamed the vampire finch, has even been observed feeding on the blood of these reptiles.

 The 13 species of finches we see today are all endemic to the islands and played a pivotal role in providing early evidence for natural selection.
 Each finch population displays marked differences in beak structure which reflects how they evolved to fill different environmental niches.
 As populations remained isolated and confined to their respective islands, they evolved markedly different characteristics as they adapted to local conditions and food sources.

-Darwin himself, not being an expert on birds, was actually ill-suited to analysing the evidence the finches provided, and focused his attention instead on collecting details on tortoises and other species.
+Darwin himself, not being an expert on birds, was actually ill-suited to analyzing the evidence the finches provided and focused his attention instead on collecting details on tortoises and other species.
 He collected several finches but failed to take note which islands each particular bird came from.
 It wasn’t until he passed the evidence to experts back in London that it became clear the finches were all part of one unique set of species, different to any other bird in existence and that, furthermore, despite being clearly related, they all seemed to display marked differences from each other.